-Education, Leisure and Housing have a responsibility to monitor and report on the number and types of bullying across it services and it will do this regularly through the data recorded on SEEMiS.
+The Education, Leisure and Housing Department of Orkney Islands Council have a responsibility to monitor and report on the number and types of bullying across its services and it will do this regularly through the data recorded on SEEMiS.

 If parents and carers are unhappy with how a bullying situation has been dealt with they have the right to escalate this further through the complaints procedure.
-Details of this can be found in appendix 5.
+Details of this can be found in Appendix 5.